trojrobert/trojrobert.github.io/_posts/2020-12-26-azure-and-aws-data-stream-analytics-and-processing:-aws-kinesis,-azure-stream-analytics-and-azure-event-hub.md

 ["AWS Kinesis Tutorial for Beginners \| Introduction to Amazon Kinesis  AWS Training \| Edureka(video)"](https://www.youtube.com/watch?v=rYbS5ihk_xg&ab_channel=edureka%21)

 ## Azure Event Hub
 Event Hub is a real time ingestion service.
-The streamed data can be store in Blob storage, Data Lake and other storage.
-It can be connected to Azure Stream Analytics to analyze the data.Data can be sent to Event Hub, analysed with Azure Stream Analytics at real time, then visualized with Power BI.
+The streamed data can be store in Blob storage, Data Lake, and other storage.
+It can be connected to Azure Stream Analytics to analyze the data.
+Data can be sent to Event Hub, analysed with Azure Stream Analytics at real time, then visualized with Power BI.

 ![Azure Event Hub](https://res.cloudinary.com/dbzzslryr/image/upload/v1608997849/stream%20analytics/event-hub-architecture.png "Azure Event Hub ")
 Azure Event Hub Workflow [source](https://docs.microsoft.com/en-us/azure-stack/user/event-hubs-overview?view=azs-2008)